percona/everest-doc/docs/reference/troubleshoot.md

 - catalog-operator
 - packageserver

-??? example "What happens under the hood"

 1. When you install Percona Everest, the `olm-operator`, `catalog-operator`, and  `packageserver` gets installed in the `everest-olm` namespace:

-    Running the following command, will list all deployments in the everest-olm namespace
+    Execute the following command, all the three deployments should be present in the `everest-olm` namespace

         ```
         $ kubectl get deploy -n everest-olm